MikkoVihtakari/ggOceanMaps/README.md

 Mikko Vihtakari (Institute of Marine Research)

-The ggOceanMaps package for [R](https://www.r-project.org/) allows plotting data on bathymetric maps using [ggplot2](https://ggplot2.tidyverse.org/reference).
+The ggOceanMaps package for [R](https://www.r-project.org/) allows plotting data on bathymetric maps using the [ggplot2](https://ggplot2.tidyverse.org/reference).
 The package is designed for marine research and greatly simplifies bathymetric map plotting anywhere around the globe. ggOceanMaps uses openly available